Overview of the Tackling Alcohol-Fuelled Violence Legislation Amendment Act 2016 for licensees

 If a venue wants to sell alcohol after 12 midnight, and is not currently approved to do so, they still need to apply for extended trading hours approval.

 Changes to approved extended trading hours for gaming

-From 1 July 2016, new applications for extended trading hours for gaming can only be sought up to 2 hours past the end of alcohol trade.
-For example, if you are authorised to sell alcohol until 3am, you will be able to apply for gaming until 5am.
+As of 1 July 2016, new applications for extended trading hours for gaming can only be sought up to 2 hours past the end of alcohol trade.
+For example, if you are authorised to sell alcohol until 3am, you can apply for gaming until 5am.

-The hours conditioned on a gaming licence that is in place before 1 July 2016 will not change.
-For example, if a venue is currently permitted to have gaming machines operating until 5.30am, this will not change.
+The hours conditioned on a gaming licence that was in place before 1 July 2016 have not changed.
+For example, if a venue was permitted to have gaming machines operating until 5.30am, this has not changed.

 Applying for one-off extended trading hour permits